knazarov/lisp/README.md

 This lisp was written for fun, and so completely lacks any practical purpose.

+Features:

+- basic lisp operations
+- lambdas
+- closures
+- lexical scope
+- loading code from files
+- simple mark & sweep garbage collector

+The implementation consists of a classic list-structured memory, and a recursive evaluator.

 ## Compiling

 You should have a C compiler and `make`.
 To compile, just run: